-On August 2, 2018, Kate Hatch from Educational Service Unit #11 conducted the first day of the Entry-Year Assistance training for school teams.
+On July 30, 2019, Kate Hatch from Educational Service Unit #11 conducted the first day of the Entry-Year Assistance training for school teams.
 During this training, a mentor and a new teacher had the opportunity to participate in discussions involving their district’s policies and procedures, decision-making, what makes quality effective teachers, and proactive management.
 This training provides an opportunity for mentors and teachers to collaborate and discuss classroom issues in a safe, supportive environment.

 Teachers and administrators from the ESU 11 area gathered on April 17 to continue to learn how to implement MTSS.
 School teams gathered and organized various sources of data and then held conversations to determine if their core program is effective.
 They then held conversations to determine next steps for MTSS implementation.
 NDE MTSS Consultants Jane Byers and Mary Jo McElhose were the facilitators for the day.